Hierarchical Intention Tracking for Robust Human-Robot Collaboration in Industrial Assembly Tasks: Introduction

 \section{Introduction}

 Collaborative robot solutions are being actively developed in industrial tasks including part sorting, tool delivery, precise positioning, and cooperative transportation~\cite{perez2015fast, cheng2020towards, wojtara2009human, alevizos2020physical}.
 Teaming up humans and robots boosts production efficiency by combining cognition and dexterity from humans with repeatability and load carrying capacity from robots~\cite{wang2017trends}.
-A great challenge to effective collaboration and full deployment is human uncertainty~\cite{huang2020coarse}.
+One key challenge for these solutions is human uncertainty~\cite{huang2020coarse}.
 We argue that reliable human intention estimation is a critical component of safe and seamless human-robot collaboration.

 Many works have incorporated human intention estimation in highly structured settings~\cite{perez2015fast, villani2018survey}.
 We observe critical limitations when previous methods are applied to less structured tasks.
 Take a prototypical collaborative assembly task in Figure~\ref{fig:intro} as an example, where a human-robot team assembles four pairs of male and female parts at designated regions\footnote{This task is a less structured analogy to BMW/MINI Crash Can Assembly Task demonstrated at \url{https://youtu.be/keh99z1M5LI}, where human aligns rivets and robot performs rivet installation.}.
 The human is responsible for part alignment which requires delicate manipulation skills, and the robot is responsible for pushing male parts into female parts which requires a large force.
 In this application, the prior methods will fail due to two key factors: dynamic intention and intention hierarchy.